-- (1) LIVESTOCK FACILITIES.
-The standards and specifications for design, construction, operation and maintenance of livestock facilities are those identified in the USDA-NRCS Field Office Technical Guide and the Wisconsin Administrative Codes. - (2) LIVESTOCK FACILITY SETBACK REQUIREMENTS.
+(1) LIVESTOCK FACILITIES.
+The standards and specifications for design, construction, operation, and maintenance of livestock facilities are those identified in the USDA-NRCS Field Office Technical Guide, and § NR 812, Wis Admin Code.

+- (2) LIVESTOCK FACILITY SETBACK REQUIREMENTS.
 All new livestock facilities shall be sited a minimum of 50 feet from wells, and 300 feet from wetlands and surface water.
 A livestock facility may be sited between 300 feet and 75 feet from wetlands and surface water with an approved variance from the Department. - (3) LIVESTOCK WASTE STORAGE FACILITIES AND TRANSFER SYSTEMS.
-The standards and specifications for design, construction, abandonment/closure, operation and maintenance of livestock waste storage facilities or transfer systems are those identified in the USDA-NRCS Field Office Technical Guide and the Wisconsin Administrative Codes. - (4) LIVESTOCK WASTE STORAGE FACILITIES SETBACK REQUIREMENTS.
+The standards and specifications for design, construction, abandonment/closure, operation, and maintenance of livestock waste storage facilities or transfer systems are those identified in the USDA-NRCS Field Office Technical Guide and NR 812, Wis Admin Code. - (4) LIVESTOCK WASTE STORAGE, FACILITIES SETBACK REQUIREMENTS.
 All new livestock waste storage facilities shall be sited a minimum of 300 feet from wetlands and surface water.
 A livestock waste storage facility may be sited between 300 feet and 75 feet from wetlands and surface water with an approved variance from the Department. - (5) LIVESTOCK WASTE MANAGEMENT AND UTILIZATION.
-Livestock wastes for which transfer/storage permits are issued under this chapter of the Code and all wastes from existing livestock waste transfer/storage facilities shall be managed and utilized in accordance with all applicable current USDA-NRCS Field Office Technical Guide Standards.
-A current Nutrient Management Plan shall be submitted to the Department by the owner or operator of the livestock waste transfer/storage facility by March 31st annually until the livestock waste transfer/storage facility is no longer in use or it has been properly abandoned/closed. - (6) LIVESTOCK WASTE MANAGEMENT, APPLICATION AND PROHIBITION REQUIREMENTS.
-All livestock waste shall be managed and applied in accordance with all current applicable technical standards.
-A Winnebago County Livestock Waste Application Guidance Document is available at the Department office and on the Winnebago County / Land and Water Conservation Department website. - (7) LIVESTOCK WASTE PROHIBITIONS.
-The following practices are prohibited pursuant of this ordinance. - (a) Overflow of livestock waste storage facilities. - (b) Unconfined livestock waste stacking (piling) within a water quality management area. - (c) Direct runoff of livestock waste or process wastewater to waters of the state.

-(d) Unlimited access by livestock to waters of the state in a location where high concentrations of livestock prevents the maintenance of adequate sod cover.
+Livestock wastes for which transfer/storage permits are issued under this Chapter of the Code and all wastes from existing livestock waste transfer/storage facilities shall be managed and utilized in accordance with all applicable current USDA-NRCS Field Office Technical Guide standards.
+A current Nutrient Management Plan shall be submitted to the Department by the owner or operator of the livestock waste transfer/storage facility annually by March 31 until the livestock waste transfer/storage facility is no longer in use and has been properly abandoned/closed. - (6) LIVESTOCK WASTE MANAGEMENT AND APPLICATION REQUIREMENTS.
+All livestock waste shall be managed and applied in accordance with all applicable technical standards.
+A "Winnebago County Livestock Waste Application Guidance Document" is available at the Department office and on the Winnebago County/Land and Water Conservation Department website. - (7) LIVESTOCK WASTE PROHIBITIONS.
+The following practices are prohibited pursuant to this Ordinance: - (a) Overflow of livestock waste storage facilities. - (b) Unconfined livestock waste stacking (piling) within a water quality management area. - (c) Direct runoff of livestock waste or process wastewater to waters of the - (d) Unlimited access by livestock to waters of the State in a location where high concentrations of livestock prevents the maintenance of adequate sod cover.